oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 ### What are we going to do ?

 In this lab we are going to go through the process of **manually** performing a canary deployment, along with recovering it.
-We're doing this manually so you get the full details of what's happening, however normally you would use automated tools like [Flagger](https://flagger.app) to actually perform the steps for you (and at a much finer granularity)
+We're doing this manually so you get the full details of what's happening, however normally you would use automated tools like [Flagger](https://flagger.app) or [Spinaker](https://www.spinnaker.io/) to actually perform the steps for you (and at a much finer granularity)

 We are going to deploy a our version of the stockmanager service that deliberately breaks sometimes, from this you can gather than we will not be completing the deployment, but rolling it back !